psantwani/Daily-Coding/README.md

 **Twitter**

 [DCP11](src/com/piyush/dcp/twitter/DCP11.java) - Implement an autocomplete system.
 That is, given a query string s and a set of all possible query strings, return all strings in the set that have s as a prefix.

+[DCP292](src/com/piyush/dcp/twitter/DCP292.java) - Given an adjacency list of students and their enemies, write an algorithm that finds a satisfactory pair of teams, or returns False if none exists.

 **Uber**